 Certain decisions we make could take us to different places in our lives.
-Not only that, they may cause changes that skyrocket minor plans or keep some balls moving in the right direction.
+Not only that, but they may also cause changes that skyrocket minor plans or keep some balls moving in the right direction.
 Some other times, they’d stunt our growth or keep us frozen in one direction.

-One of such life altering decisions would be to relocate.
+One of such life-altering decisions would be to relocate.

-There are also major decisions too like changing jobs, getting married, indulging a habit, settling for a course in the university, getting a buzzcut or some bizarre haircut/ hairstyle.
-Even certain kinds of tattoos would be considered life altering!
+There are also major decisions too like changing jobs, getting married, indulging a habit, settling for a course in the university, getting a buzzcut, or some bizarre haircut/ hairstyle.
+Even certain kinds of tattoos would be considered life-altering!

-For relocation, clearly it means a change in location.
+For relocation, clearly, it means a change in location.
 Implying, leaving a familiar surrounding for a less familiar one.
 The opposite exists for only very, very few cases.

 Different reasons could influence a person into deciding to vacate their current abode, their comfy safety net, to another, unprecedentedly or planned.
 It could be for good, a dream come true, or it could be a solution for that time.